Volga Se Ganga: About the author

 Rahul Sankrityayan was greatly influenced by Marxist ideas.
 This influence can be easily felt in the last three stories.
-Mangal Singh (the protagonist in 18th story) personally knows Marx and Engels and is amazed how Marx knows so much about India.
-He explains to Anne, his beloved, how Science is indispensable to India but unfortunately the Indians put faith above it.
-He goes on to fight the Britishers in the 1857 uprising with a strict code of conduct.
+Mangal Singh (the protagonist in the 18th story) personally knows Marx and Engels and is amazed how Marx knows so much about India.
+He explains to Anne, his beloved, how Science is indispensable to India but, unfortunately, the Indians put faith above it.
+He goes on to fight the British in the 1857 uprising with a strict code of conduct.

 The author (original name Kedarnath Pandey) was so deeply influenced by Buddhism that he adopted it along with the name Rahul (The name of Gautam Buddha's son).
 This influence is also felt in his stories Bandhul Mall (490 BC, 9th story) and Prabha.
 Also the dynamical view of life which is at the centre of Buddhist philosophy can be seen.
 One more characteristic feature that deserves mention here is the simplicity of language.
-There are no pointless linguistic decorations here.
-The author instantly gets to the point just like Voltaire with Candide.